-Subchapter III — Staffing Pools
+Subchapter IV — Staffing Pools

 ATCP 76.20 Operator.
-(1) POOLS. (a) Each pool shall be under the supervision of at least one operator, except that contiguous multiple pools operated under the same owner may be supervised by one operator.
+(1) POOLS. (a) General requirement.
+Each pool shall be under the supervision of at least one operator, except that contiguous multiple pools operated under the same owner may be supervised by one operator.
+Pf

-(b) Each operator shall be responsible for pool operation and maintenance including equipment shut- down, backwashing, daily maintenance and vacuuming, and maintenance of water quality pursuant to s.
+(b) Operator responsibilities.
+Each operator shall be responsible for pool operation and maintenance including equipment shut- down, backwashing, daily maintenance and vacuuming, and maintenance of water quality pursuant to s.
 ATCP 76.11.
+Pf

-(2) SPECIAL REQUIREMENTS FOR WATER ATTRACTIONS. (a) Certified water attraction operator required.
+(2) POOL OPERATOR CERTIFICATION. (a) Pool operator certification required.

-1. Each water attraction and water attraction complex shall be staffed by at least one certified water attraction operatorby January 1, 2009.
-An owner of a water attraction or water attraction complex that first applies for a permit under s. after January 1, 2009 shall be required to provide certified water attraction operator within 90 days after receiving a permit to operate the water attraction or water attraction complex.
+1. Each water attraction shall be staffed by at least one certified operator.
+P

+2. An owner of a pool that demonstrates a lack of managerial control over the pool operation by having two or more reinspections in a 3-year period..
+P

+a.
+A pool that required to have a certified operator under Sub.
+(2), may contract with a certified operator.

+b.
+The certified operator shall be able to respond within 3-hours.

+3. Pool operator certification shall be obtained within 90-days of receiving a new license or meeting the conditions under par.
+(2) (a) 1. a.

-2. The owner of a water attraction or water attraction complex shall replace a certified water attraction operator within 90 days after a certified operator’s departure.
+4. The owner of a pool shall replace a certified operator within 90 days after a certified operator’s departure.
+P

+(b) Certified operator – duties.
+1. The certified operator will perform service related to water quality parameters specified under ATCP 76.14, 76.16 and 76.19.

+2. The certified operator shall ensure that equipment is properly functioning as specified under ATCP 76.11, 76.13, 76.15, and 76.17.

-(b) Current certifications of certified water attraction operator staff shall be maintained at the water attraction and water attraction complex.
+(c) Documentation of certification.
+Current copy of the certified operator’s certification staff shall be maintained at the pool.
+Pf

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.20 Register June 2016 No. 726; correction in (1) (b), (2) (a) 1. made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 ATCP 76.21 Responsible supervisor.
-(1) (a) Each pool shall be under the supervision of at least one responsible supervisor at all times when the pool is in use or is open to the public.
+(1) RESONSIBILITIES. (a) Supervision.
+Each pool shall be under the supervision of at least one responsible supervisor at all times when the pool is in use or is open to the public.
+P

-(b) The responsible supervisor shall be on the premises or available via a phone number posted by the emergency phone respond to an unsafe or unsanitary condition at any time the pool is open for use.
+(b) Availability.
+The responsible supervisor shall be on the premises or immediately available via a phone number posted by the emergency phone and shall respond to an unsafe or unsanitary condition within 15 minutes, at any time the pool is open for use.
+P

-(c) The responsible supervisor shall maintain: 1.
-Order,
+(c) Duties.
+The responsible supervisor shall: 1.
+Maintain order, P

-ensure that safety equipment is in place, and enforce pool use regulations governing safety, sanitation and water testing
+2. Ensure that safety and rescue equipment is in place, P

+3. Enforce pool use regulations, P

+4. Ensure sanitation and water testing, P

+5. Ensure monthly interlock testing, monthly SVRS testing (if applicable), P

+6. Records maintenance, P

+7. Staff chemical safety training, P

-(2) The responsible supervisor shall have the authority to close the pool as necessary under s.
+8. The responsible supervisor shall ensure the rope separating the shallow and deep portions of the pool is in place during required times, P and

+9. Close the pool as necessary under s.
 ATCP 76.30.
+P

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.21 Register June 2016 No. 726; correction in (2) made under s.
 13.92 (4) (b)7., Stats., Register June 2016 No. 726.